Erika Jayne Admits She Knew ‘Dancing With The Stars’ Would Be ‘A Challenge’

 A post shared by Erika Jayne (@theprettymess) on

-Anyone who has paid attention to Dancing With The Stars and the celebrities who sign up to compete knows that the dancing competition is very hard.
-Those who do sign on for the show end up rehearsing for hours on end, day after day in order to even have a chance to win that Mirror Ball Trophy.
+Anyone who has paid attention to Dancing With The Stars, and the celebrities who sign up to compete, knows that the dancing competition is very hard.
+Those who do sign on for the show end up rehearsing for hours on end, day after day, in order to even have a chance to win that Mirror Ball Trophy.
 Those celebrities who don’t put everything they have into their DWTS run usually end up getting eliminated in the first weeks of the show.

 Erika Jayne understood how huge of a challenge that Dancing With The Stars would be and it looks like she was willing to face that challenge head on coming into Season 24.
 It looks like Erika was ready to keep up with the difficult schedule that being on DWTS can bring.

-She told Us Weekly, “”I knew it was tough,” she said.
+“I knew it was tough,” she said.
 “I knew it was going to be a challenge … I take a couple of Aleve and I’m pretty good.
 So far so good.”

 #teamprettyxxpensive #DWTS ????